-Q: High A: Medium C: NR
+Medium Q: Low A: NR C: NR

-Not sensitive Q: High A: Medium C: NR
+Low Q: Low A: Low C: Low

-The variant sub-biotopes within LS.LMu.UEst.Hed occur from the upper to the lower shore (JNCC, 2015) with the exception of LS.LMu.UEst.Hed.Str, which is found on the lower and mid shore (JNCC, 2015).
+The variant sub-biotopes within LS.LMu.UEst.Hed occur from the upper to the lower shore (JNCC, 2015) except for LS.LMu.UEst.Hed.Str, which is found on the lower and mid-shore (JNCC, 2015).

 Hediste diversicolor inhabits a burrow within the sediment which may be up to 0.3 m deep.
 The species retreats within the burrow during periods of exposure, protecting it from desiccation although increased emergence may cause a decline in the abundance of Hediste diversicolor at the upper limits of the intertidal zone, as they may become stressed by desiccation if the substrata begin to dry and are prone to more extremes of temperature.
-Hediste diversicolor is sufficiently mobile to gradually retreat back to damper substrata.
+Hediste diversicolor is sufficiently mobile to gradually retreat to damper substrata.
 Gogina et al. (2010a) analysed patterns of benthic community distribution related to selected environmental parameters, including depth, in the western Baltic Sea with depths ranging from 0 m to 31 m.
 Hediste diversicolor displayed a preference for low-saline regions shallower than 18 m.
 Increased depth had the largest negative effect of all factors influencing distribution and abundance decreased with greater dept) Gogina et al. (2010a).

-Tubificoides benedii is capable of burrowing to depths of 10 cm, shows a resistance to hypoxia and is often typified as an 'opportunist' that is adapted to the rapid environmental fluctuations and harsh conditions in estuaries (Gogina et al., 2010a).
+Tubificoides benedii is capable of burrowing to depths of 10 cm, shows resistance to hypoxia and is often typified as an 'opportunist' that is adapted to the rapid environmental fluctuations and harsh conditions in estuaries (Gogina et al., 2010a).
 Highest abundances were predicted by Gogina et al. (2010a) to be related to depth with an optimum of 10 m to 20 m.
 The evidence suggests that abundance may be limited by a decrease in high water level or a change in time (increase) where substratum is not covered by the sea.
 An increase in the time the biotope is covered by the sea is likely to result in increased abundance of Tubificoides benedii.

 Sensitivity assessment.
-The biotope and characterizing species are found at a range of shore heights and are considered relatively resistant to changes in emergence which do not alter the extent of the intertidal.
-An increase in emergence is likely to decrease the upper shore extent of Hediste diversicolor dominated biotopes at the land-ward extent of the intertidal as desiccation increases.
+The biotope and characterizing species are found at a range of shore heights and are considered relatively resistant to changes in emergence that do not alter the extent of the intertidal.
+An increase in emergence is likely to decrease the upper shore extent of Hediste diversicolor dominated biotopes, especially LS.LMu.UEst.Hed.Str, at the landward extent of the intertidal as desiccation increases.
 A decrease in emergence under the benchmark pressure is likely to extend the upper extent of the biotope as the species recolonize or migrate to favourable conditions.
-Biotope resistance is, therefore, assessed as 'High', recoverability is assessed as 'High' (by default) and the biotope is considered to be 'Not sensitive'.
+The resistance of the LS.LMu.UEst.Hed.Str biotope is, therefore, assessed as 'Medium', recoverability is assessed as 'High' (by default) and the biotope is considered to be 'Low'.

-Wave exposure changes High (local) Q: High
+Wave exposure changes High (local) O: High